 When your neighborhood is under a flood warning and watch, it’s time to act quickly.
 Because floods can knock out power and limit access to and from your area, it’s important to also have a plan in place.
 Take a look at these ideas to help you weather the storm when floods are headed your way:

-Prepare in advance.
 Make a natural disaster kit and store it in a protected area, away from potential floodwaters.
 Pack it with an emergency wind up radio, batteries, flashlights and protein bars.

-Stay aware of changing conditions.
 As flood waters advance, new warnings and details about affected areas will be reported.
 Download a weather app that references multiple weather sources.
 This is key for getting the forecast right and can make a big difference when the water starts to rise.
 Consider apps like Dark Sky and Carrot Weather for early warning and real-time flood warning maps.

-Move valuables out of harm’s way.
 Relocate family heirlooms, expensive electronics and other items that can be relocated.
 Store them safely in an area away from potential floodwaters.

-Create a communication tree.
 Long before any foul weather or flooding occurs, take time and talk with your family about the ways you can stay in touch during a power outage or weather emergency.
 Use social media to set up a friends list so you’re ready when you need it.

 As a homeowner, it’s so important to have the right coverage in place before you need it.
 With the help of your American Family Insurance agent (Opens in a new tab), you’ll be able to review your coverage options and choose insurance that best suits your home and your needs.
 With it, you’ll have more peace of mind when the weather turns.